Lawn & Garden

 5. Enclose a check payable to the University of Minnesota for all services requested.
 Do NOT send cash - we cannot be responsible for cash sent through the mail.
 You may also pay with a credit card.
 Scroll down for prices.

-6. Send the soil sample(s), payment, and request sheet(s) to:
+6. Send the sample(s), payment, and request sheet(s) to:

 Soil Testing Laboratory, University of Minnesota